utilitywarehouse/terraform-applier/README.md

 }
 ```
 Since key is set on controller it can be used by ALL modules managed by the controller.
 Terraform applier doesn't support private key per module yet.

+### Strongbox decryption

+Terraform applier supports strongbox decryption, its triggered if `TF_APPLIER_STRONGBOX_KEYRING` EVN is set on module.
+content of this ENV should be valid strongbox keyring file data which should include strongbox key used to encrypt secrets in the module.
+TF Applier will also configure Git and Strongbox Home before running `init` to decrypt any encrypted file from remote base as well.

 ### Graceful shutdown